ingo/ingo.github.io/_recipes/sour_cream_coffee_cake.md

 author: NYT Cooking
 category: Breakfasts
 description: A classic coffee cake with a tender crumb and a crunchy streusel topping that comes together in about an hour.
-It's quite rich, so your serving sizes don't need to be large.
 image: sour_cream_coffee_cake.jpg
 image_attribution: Craig Lee
 image_source: The New York Times